-Many businesses could be exporting, but view the process as too burdensome or don’t where to start.
+Many businesses could be exporting, but view the process as burdensome or don’t know where to start.
 This questionnaire includes areas to consider when determining your level of export readiness, and provides an initial assessment of your exporting needs and capabilities.
 Many of these questions will guide you to our Exporting Basics Video Series with more information and resources on exporting.

 Does your company have a product or service that has successfully sold in the domestic market?

 A product or service’s success in the domestic market is a good indicator of its potential for export success.
 If your product or service is untried in the domestic marketplace, you could benefit from concentrating on domestic sales first.
 In the meantime, view Strategic Reasons to Export to learn how your business might benefit from exporting.

 Is your company’s management committed to developing export markets and willing and able to dedicate time and resources to the process?
 Does your company have an export business plan with defined goals and strategies?